12 dec. 2025

 Background

 Effective vaccines for infectious diseases are one of humanity’s greatest achievements.
-In contrast, cancer vaccines have great promise for treatment or even prevention, but their efficacy remains an open question.
-Cancer vaccines often target neoantigens, derived from somatic tumor mutations, encoding a string of multiple neoantigen epitopes with the aim of invigorating endogenous antitumor T cell immunity.
+By contrast, cancer vaccines have great promise for treatment or even prevention, but their clinical efficacy continues to be evaluated.
+Cancer vaccines often target neoantigens derived from somatic tumour mutations, typically encoding multiple neoantigen epitopes with the aim of invigorating endogenous and de novo T cell-mediated antitumor immunity.

 Main Findings

-Immunodominance also impacted T cell phenotype, with T cells responding to dominant epitopes predominantly residing in a newly-defined Gzma+Klrg1+ cluster, expressing terminal differentiation and cytotoxicity markers.
-In contrast, subdominant clones carried a memory precursor effector cell phenotype expressing Gzma+Klf2+.
-Crucially, these phenotypes were not intrinsic to the target neoantigen but due to the dominance hierarchy.
-Removal of the dominant neoantigens allowed previously subdominant T cell responses to gain the Gzma+Klrg1+ phenotype.
-In further experiments, they found that withholding dominant neoantigens until booster doses allowed stronger T cell responses to subdominant neoantigens, with implications for designing vaccine regimens.
+Immunodominance also affected T cell phenotype, with T cells responding to dominant epitopes predominantly having a newly defined GZMA+KLRG1+ phenotype and expressing terminal differentiation and cytotoxicity markers.
+By contrast, T cell clones responding to subdominant epitopes had GZMA+KLF2+ memory precursor and stem-like features.
+Crucially, these phenotypes were not intrinsic to the target neoantigen but owing to the dominance hierarchy.
+Removal of the dominant neoantigens allowed previously subdominant T cell responses to gain the GZMA+KLRG1+ phenotype.
+Furthermore, withholding dominant neoantigens until boosts allowed stronger subdominant neoantigen T cell responses, which retracted upon boosts containing dominant neoantigens.

 Limitations

-The clinical relevance of a vaccine-induced immunodominance hierarchy is unclear.
-The study contained no experiments to determine vaccine efficacy on tumour growth or animal survival.
-Therefore, we have no insight into the vaccine immunogenicity hierarchy in the context of existing tumors.
-Would the hierarchy change if a neoantigen response is subdominant by vaccination, but the epitope is highly expressed on the tumor?
+The impact of the vaccine-induced immunodominance hierarchy on tumour growth or animal survival was not examined in this study.
+Therefore, how the vaccine hierarchy might differ in the context of existing tumours is unknown.
+For example, would the hierarchy change if a neoantigen response is subdominant by vaccination but the epitope is highly expressed by the tumour?

 Novelty & Significance